Lecture 21: Bose-Einstein and Fermi-Dirac Distributions

 where Fermions are described by the Fermi-Dirac distribution and Bosons are described by the Bose-Einstein distribution.

-In the small chemical potential limit (which corresponds to the low density limit), the Fermi-Dirac and Bose-Einstein distributions coincide with the Boltzmann distribution: this makes sense since, in that limit, most single-particle states are singly occupied and the effect of symmetrization is not critical.
-The situation at high density is very different and this is where manifestations of quantum mechanics are prevalent.
+In the limit where the chemical potential is large and negative (corresponding to a dilute system), the Fermi-Dirac and Bose-Einstein distributions coincide with the Boltzmann distribution: this makes sense since, in that limit, most single-particle states are singly occupied and the effect of symmetrization is not critical.
+The situation at high density is very different, and this is where manifestations of quantum mechanics are prevalent.

 Key Definitions